-Women Media and Change (WOMEC) is a national independent Non-Profit and Non-Governmental Organization established in 1994 in response to the need of promoting effective use of the media for the advancement of women.
+Women Media and Change (WOMEC) is a national independent non-profit and non-governmental organization established in 1994 in response to the need to promote effective use of the media for the advancement of women.

 WOMEC recognizes that women’s issues are a dimension of many issues such as education, health, environment, and human rights, and is committed to giving women public voice and visibility through the mass media to expand their participation in the public arena.

-Since WOMEC was founded and in a relatively brief period of operation, its work and activities have earned for it very quickly growing respect and recognition among women’s organisation and individual women who seek to make an impact in their chosen fields of endeavour through effective use of the media.
+Since WOMEC was founded, its work and activities have earned for it a growing respect and recognition among women’s organisation and individual women who seek to make an impact in their chosen fields of endeavour through effective use of the media.

 WOMEC is the only such organisation in Ghana actively working in this direction.